Carmelsoft/EthereumDappforRealEstateTokens/README.md

 ![opensea](images/Opensea_3.PNG)

-Below is an example of 2 of the tokenized images for sale:
+Below is an example of one of the tokenized images for sale:

 ![opensea](images/Opensea_6.PNG)